furrtek/SiliconRE/Konami/052591/README.md

 * Die marking: 660118
 * Technology: CMOS gate array
 * Used on: Hexion, Thunder Cross, S.P.Y.
+* Chip donator: @Ace646546

-Another one of Konami's barely used crazy ideas to attempt thwarting piracy.
+Another one of Konami's crazy attempts at thwarting piracy.

 The 052591 is a custom 8/16 bit big-endian CISC CPU.
 * Eight 16-bit registers and one accumulator
 * Single-step shift/rotate
 * Call depth: one
-* Add/sub and bitwise operations, no mul or div
+* Add/sub and bitwise operations, provisions to make division fast
-* Parallel conditional branching based on 4 flags: zero, carry, overflow, and positive
+* Conditional branching based on 4 flags: zero, carry, overflow, and negative
-* Access to a max of 8kB 8-bit external memory with independently controllable /OE and /WE lines
+* Access to a max of 8kB*8 external memory with independently controllable /OE and /WE lines
 * All instructions take one cycle to execute.
 Accessing 16-bit external data must be done in two steps.

-The game's main CPU loads a small program, gives it some data to process, lets it run, and gets interrupted when the job's done.
+The game's main CPU loads a small program to internal RAM, gives it some data to process, and lets it run.
+An interrupted is generated when the job's done.
 Hexion has it connected to VRAM instead of dedicated work RAM ?

-The program is stored in internal RAM, with a max size of 64 36-bit fixed-length instructions.
+The program has a max size of 64 36-bit instructions.

 # Disassembler